-The May Plan assumes that the recent agreement with the UFT will set a pattern for negotiations with the rest of the municipal workforce.
-The cost of these agreements, including the impact on pension contributions, has been included in the Labor Reserve.
-As is customary, the cost will be reflected in the City's estimates of pension contributions when the agreements finalized.
-In the are meantime, OSC estimates that City pension contributions will rise from \$8.1 billion in FY 2014 \$9.6 billion in FY 2018 (see Figure 21) when the impact of the new labor agreements have been reflected.
+As discussed above, the June Plan assumes that the recent agreement with UFT will set a pattern negotiations with the rest of the municipal workforce.
+The City estimates that these agreements will increase pension contributions by a total of \$1.7 billion during fiscal years 2014 through 2018.
+As a result, pension contributions are projected to rise from \$8.2 billion in FY 2014 to reach nearly \$9.3 billion by FY 2018 (see Figure 22).